 A recent fad has been sweeping the country: ionic foot detoxes.
 You may not recognize the name, but you probably have seen the infomercials about foot patches or foot baths that pull all the toxins out of your body through your feet, leaving you with a patch or bath full of brown liquid (aka the toxins).
 But is it all just a scam?
 Or is there actual scientific proof to support these claims?

-I decided to try it out for myself with Pacific College Alumna and Oncology Specialist Christine Adamo, LAc, and see for myself what the scoop is all about.
+I decided to try it out for myself with Pacific College Alumna and Oncology Specialist Christine Adamo, LAc, and see for myself what the fuss was all about.
 Christine is a supporter of “true” ionic detoxes and uses them in her practice, particularly with her cancer patients to help with the side effects of chemotherapy.

 “Why not!”
 I said.
 After all, what better way to determine a treatment’s efficacy than with a scientific experiment?